 The Motion as Stated

 Wesson acknowledges in his motion that “it is time for the City of Los Angeles to make adjustments to Proposition D allowing the City’s medical cannabis regulatory framework to better conform with [the MMRSA].”
 This suggests the possibility that the City will finally issue local licenses or permits to MMBs – at least to Pre-ICO dispensaries.
 While this is great news for all the pre-ICO shops out there, it still leaves the non-Prop D businesses high and dry.
 If the City only opens up licensing to pre-ICO operators, then only a handful of dispensaries will control the entire market in Los Angeles, not to mention leave other medical cannabis businesses out in the cold.
-Moreover, because MMBs are also banned in LA county unincorporated area, this would effectively leave no room for competition or entrepreneurial spirit in the Los Angeles cannabis industry.
+Moreover, because MMBs are also banned in LA county unincorporated areas, this would effectively leave no room for competition or entrepreneurial spirit in the Los Angeles cannabis industry.

 Licensing for Delivery and Cultivation?